 To constitute a fraud crime in Colorado, the following elements must be in place:

 From this description, you can see that fraud is a fairly big “umbrella” term that covers a wide variety of crimes associated with intentional deception made for personal gain or harm to another, including many types of white collar and theft crimes.

 Fraud crimes may be active or passive, meaning the crime could either be based on false representation of information, or the concealment of that information.
 Fraud crimes can also be committed for the benefit or a person or an organization.

-In order to build a fraud case against someone, law enforcement officials will often investigate and gather evidence against a target for months or even years.
-By the time the authorities are ready to go to court, their case is often very strong and chances of conviction are incredibly high.
+To build a fraud case against someone, law enforcement officials will often investigate and gather evidence against a target for months or even years.
+By the time the authorities are ready to go to court, their case is often very strong, and the chances of conviction are incredibly high.